NIC619/offchain-resolver/README.md

 Take a look at the data in `token.eth.json` under `packages/gateway/`; it specifies addresses for the name `token.eth` and the wildcard `*.token.eth`.

-Next, edit `packages/contracts/deployments/goerli/AddressRecord.json`; replacing the address of `Signer` and `Owner` with the one output when you ran the command above.
+Next, edit `packages/contracts/deployments/goerli/AddressRecord.json`; replacing the address of `Signer` and `Owner` with the one output when you ran the command above (0x3B7D34...).

-And, `in a new terminal`, edit contracts .env file under `packages/contracts/`:
+And, in a new terminal, edit contracts .env file under `packages/contracts/`:

 ```bash
 cp ./packages/contracts/.env.example ./packages/contracts/.env
 code ./packages/contracts/.env
 ```

-Then, connect to `Goerli` testnet with an ENS registry and the offchain resolver deployed:
+Then, connect to `Goerli` testnet and deploy ENS registry and the offchain resolver:

 ```bash
 cd ./packages/contracts